reqnroll/Reqnroll/docs/visualstudio/visual-studio-installation.rst

 Once the extension is successfully installed, you can see it in the list of "Installed extensions" in  ***Extensions ➡ Manage Extensions*** dialog of Visual Studio.

-The below video is from our getting started guide which covers the installation of SpecFlow's Visual Studio extension.
-If you are new to SpecFlow we highly recommend you to go through this `getting started guide <https://docs.specflow.org/projects/getting-started/en/latest/GettingStarted/Step1.html>`__
+The below video is from our getting started guide which covers the installation of Reqnroll's Visual Studio extension.
+If you are new to Reqnroll we highly recommend you to go through this `getting started guide <https://docs.reqnroll.net/projects/getting-started/en/latest/GettingStarted/Step1.html>`__

 .. raw:: html